jsp1440/orchid-continuum/replit.md

-# Five Cities Orchid Society - Digital Platform Project
+# The Orchid Continuum - Digital Platform Project

 ## Overview

-This is the digital platform project for the Five Cities Orchid Society - an AI-enhanced orchid database and community management system that consolidates orchid photos and metadata from multiple sources for integration into the society's main website.
+The Orchid Continuum is a project of the Five Cities Orchid Society providing enhanced digital tools for an improved online orchid society member experience.
+This AI-enhanced orchid database and community management system consolidates orchid photos and metadata from multiple sources for integration into the society's main website.
 It provides automated data ingestion, AI-powered orchid identification, and real-time web widgets for orchid enthusiasts and researchers.

 ## User Preferences